IELTS Preparation – The Ultimate Guide to get an 8+ in IELTS Academic

 This section is the last part of the written test.
 You get 60 minutes to attempt two tasks both of which should be fully completed.
 Each task is scored independently by a certified examiner.
 To achieve your desired score candidates need should have exceptional performance in the following:

-• Coherence and cohesion – this assesses how clearly and fluently are the ideas linked through logical sequencing
+cohesion – this assesses how clearly and fluently are the ideas linked through

 The first task of the writing section is presents information in the form of tables, graphs, charts or diagrams.
 The candidate is expected to understand and explain the visual information in words.
 The answer composed should be about 150 words long and completed in 20 minutes.
 The second task has more score weightage and requires 250 words of an essay written in less than 40 minutes.
 The test takers respond to the prompt with their personal point of view and support their argument with a concrete set of examples.